-Under the terms of the PPP loan, 75% of the money must be spent on payroll during the “covered period” (the 8 weeks following the receipt of your funds), and the remainder spent on approved expenses like business rent, mortgage interest, and utilities, in order to have your loan forgiven.
+Under the terms of the PPP loan, 60% (formerly 75%) of the money must be spent on payroll during the “covered period” (the 8 or 24 weeks following the receipt of your funds), and the remainder spent on approved expenses like business rent, mortgage interest, and utilities, in order to have your loan fully forgiven.

 This makes many business owners fear they will be unable to get their loans forgiven if their employees quit or refuse to have their jobs reinstated upon receipt of a PPP loan.
 However, this doesn’t appear to be the case.

-Under the terms of the PPP loan, you just need to demonstrate that you maintained or restored your former levels of employment of compensation, not necessarily that you keep the same employees.
+Under the terms of the PPP loan, you just need to demonstrate that you maintained the levels of employment and compensation as of the time you receive your loan funds, not necessarily that you keep the same employees.

-Therefore, you can restore your former headcount and payroll, or rehire within the parameters of the PPP requirements and still have your loan forgiven.
+Therefore, you can restore your former headcount and payroll, or rehire within the parameters of the PPP requirements, or hire new employees, or simply maintain the levels of staff and compensation as of the time you receive your PPP funds, and still have your loan forgiven.

-Some additional points about loan forgiveness: your loan forgiveness will be reduced if you decrease your full-time employee headcount.
-Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.
+Some additional points about loan forgiveness: Your loan forgiveness will be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.